FightPandemics/FightPandemics-RealmApps/README.md

 #### Initial Usage & Granting Script Permissions

-Since G Suite is not being the script must be granted permission to run by each invited user.
+Since G Suite is not being used the script must be granted permission to run by each invited user.

 1. Click the link in invitation email
 2. Once the sheet fully loads click "Get Posts"
 3. Click "Continue" in prompt asking for permission to run
 4. A pop-up will open.
 Select your account & click "Advanced"
-5. Click "Allow"
+5. Click "Go to fightpandemics-posts-moderation (unsafe)"

 ![Grant Permissions](images/posts-mod-grant-permissions.png?raw=true)

 #### Getting Posts

 The "Get Posts" button will get 100 posts at a time with the most recent posts displayed first.
-"Sourced by FigthPandemics" posts are excluded.
+"Sourced by FightPandemics" posts are excluded.

 It will clear all the content under the column headers in the "Posts" sheet, so any content to be persisted should be entered elsewhere.